Main Menu

 • Visitors are not permitted to engage in the following activities: leafleting, protests, rallies, third-party sales, or any activity that has the effect, intent, or propensity to draw attention.

 • Pets are not permitted in the Museum.
-Service animals are permitted with presentation of official certification at the Information Desk upon arrival.
+Service animals are permitted with presentation of official certification from a healthcare provider at the Information desk upon arrival.
+We ask that guests with non-traditional service animals contact the Museum in advance of their visit.

-• Smoking, vaping and the use of cannabis are not permitted on Museum grounds, inside the building and in all parking lots.
+• Smoking, vaping, and the use of cannabis are prohibited on Museum grounds, inside the building, and in all parking lots.

 • The following items are not permitted in the Museum at any time: